TheBinaryGhost/TheBinaryGhost/readme.md

 ---

 ### 🚀 About Me
 I am an aspiring cybersecurity professional.
-My primary focus is on ethical hacking, network security, penetration testing, and Python-based security tool development.
+My primary focus is on ethical hacking, network security, penetration testing, and Programming for tools development.
 I have hands-on experience in Wi-Fi security, network traffic monitoring, and configuring secure network environments.
 In addition to cybersecurity, I have a basic understanding of programming languages like Python, Java, and Kotlin, which helps me in developing security tools and automating tasks.

-I am passionate about learning and growing in the field of cybersecurity and look forward to collaborating with professionals, researchers, and learners who share similar interests.

 #### Areas of Interest:
 🔹 Ethical Hacking & Cybersecurity